traveling-desi/codepath/README.md

 # codepath

-This is a started project for android from codepath.
+This is a starter project for android from codepath.

 EOF